BellevueDSCLoyd/SBALoan/README.md

 This is my project on SBA Loan Data.
 It provides for two predictive analytics models created following CRISP-DM methodology.
 One predicts loan repayment with a classification model and the other predicts job creation as a regression model.
 This was my first project using PyCaret for model selection and parameter tuning.

+## Data

+The dataset can be found [here](https://www.kaggle.com/larsen0966/sba-loans-case-data-set) on Kaggle.

 ## Executive Summary

 This [video](https://youtu.be/G62wqCy5P1Y) was completed a few weeks before the end of the project.